SDWebImage/SDWebImage/README.md

 ### Using blocks

-With blocks, you can be notified about the image download progress and whenever the image retrival has completed with success or not:
+With blocks, you can be notified about the image download progress and whenever the image retrieval has completed with success or not:

 ```objective-c